Grace Angelau: Performances in the 1930s

-In 1935 Angelau toured the United States with the New York Opera Comique, performing at the Chicago Auditorium, The Bushnell Center for the Performing Arts in Hartford, Connecticut, and on Broadway among other venues in performances of The Tales of Hoffmann (as Antonia), La Vie parisienne and Die Fledermaus.
+In 1935 Angelau toured the United States with the New York Opera Comique, performing at the Auditorium Building, The Bushnell Center for the Performing Arts in Hartford, Connecticut, and on Broadway among other venues in performances of The Tales of Hoffmann (as Antonia), La Vie parisienne and Die Fledermaus.
 In 1936 she performed with Alfredo Salmaggi's opera company at the New York Hippodrome and Ebbets Field in Brooklynn in performances of the title heroine in Carmen and Amneris in Aida.
 In 1937 she appeared as Suzuki in Giacomo Puccini's Madama Butterfly with the San Carlo Opera Company at the Philharmonic Auditorium in Los Angeles.
 That same year she spent a month performing at the Teatro Municipal of Caracas in a tour organized by opera impresario Giorgio D'Andria at the invitation of President Eleazar López Contreras.

 In 1938 Angelau was a member of the New York Grand Opera Company, performing Suzuki to Rose Tentoni's Cio-Cio-San, Armand Tokatyan's Pinkerton, and Joseph Royer's Sharpless at the DAR Constitution Hall in Washington D.C. as well as in New York City.
 She also performed the role of Azucena to Rose Bampton's Leonora that season.
 In December 1938 she starred in Rigoletto at The Mosque Theater in Newark, New Jersey with Robert Weede and Jan Peerce.
 She returned to the New York Hippodrome as Azucena in 1939.
-She performed at the 20th Anniversary Concert Program of the Catholic Writers Guild at the Waldorf Astoria New York on April 21, 1939.
+She performed at the 20th anniversary concert program of the Catholic Writers Guild at the Waldorf Astoria New York on April 21, 1939.

 Later life

 In 1938 Angelau married Guy Hutchison who was a former football coach at Amherst College and Yale University, and was Vice President of the Hoffman Specialty Company in New York City at the time of their wedding.
 In the late 1930s she taught singing at The Alviene School of Dance Arts; an institution which trained Fred Astaire, Una Merkel, and Peggy Shannon.
 In 1939 she moved with her husband, and their two sons, Guy Jr and Jay Benjamin, to Melbourne, Australia.
 She retired from the stage in 1941 after purchasing the Coonara Springs Restaurant & Gardens at 129 Olinda-Monbulk Rd in Olinda, Victoria, Australia in the Dandenong Ranges which she operated as a tea room in the 1940s.
 It is now part of the Victorian Heritage Database of historic sights.
-Her husband died on December 9, 1941 in Melbourne.
+Her husband died on December 9, 1941, in Melbourne.
 His obituary states he had two surviving daughters from a previous marriage, Carra H. Matthews and Marjorie H. Young.

 She died in Melbourne, Australia in October 1958.